-Americans often use the expression “petanque court” like they would “tennis court” or “basketball court”.
-This makes many petanque players uneasy, because although you need a tennis court to play tennis, and a basketball court to play basketball, you don’t need any kind of “court” to play petanque.
+Some petanque players actively dislike the expression “petanque court” because they feel that the word “court” implies that— just as you need a tennis court to play tennis, and you need a basketball court to play basketballt— you need a special kind of facility to play petanque.
+But that isn’t true.
 As the Petanque America web site says

 Actually the word “court” is a misnomer.
 We use it here because many people search for that term.
 Petanque is by nature a game one can play without a setup, sort of like frisbee.